 Immunizations: Questions Parents Ask

-• Help protect people with weak immune systems, who may not be able to get vaccines.
+They also help reduce the spread of disease to others to prevent sudden outbreaks of the disease, called epidemics.
+Preventing the spread of disease is very important for people with weak immune systems.
+These people may not be able to get vaccines, or vaccines don't work well for them.
 Their only protection is for others to get vaccinated so illnesses are less common.

-• Cost less than getting treated for the diseases.
+• They cost less than getting treated for the disease.

-• Prevent days out of work or school due to illness or caring for a sick person.
+• They prevent days out of work or school due to illness or caring for a sick person.

 When should my child be immunized?

-Why do I have to use the government schedule?
+Why should I use the CDC immunization schedule?
 Can't I use my own schedule?

 Why does my child need so many doses to protect against one disease?

-Your child gets as many shots as needed to give him or her full protection from a disease.
-This may be one shot only, or it may be several doses.
+You or your child gets as many shots as needed to give full protection from a disease.
+This may be just one shot.
+Or it may be several doses.

 More than one dose may be needed because immunity may have to build up over time.
-You want the best combination of immediate and future protection for your child.
-This means that your child needs a certain amount of vaccine spaced apart at different ages.
-This builds the best protection.
+You want the best mix of protection now and in the future.
+This means that you or your child needs a certain amount of vaccine spaced apart at different ages.
+This spacing builds the best protection.

 Haven't we gotten rid of most diseases children are immunized for?

-Vaccinations in the United States have led to a sharp drop in diseases.
-Better living conditions have also helped, but they aren't enough to protect you from disease.
+Immunizations in the United States have led to a sharp drop in diseases.
+Better living conditions have also helped.
+But this isn't enough to protect your child from disease.

-Remember that a vaccine gives your child protection from the disease.
-A vaccine does not get rid of the disease.
-The disease still exists, and if fewer children get immunized for a disease, the disease could come back.
+A vaccine protects your child from the disease.
+A vaccine doesn't get rid of the disease.
+The disease still exists.
+And if fewer children get immunized for a disease, the disease could come back.

 Is it okay to skip a shot when my child is sick?

-On very rare occasions, your doctor may suggest waiting to have your child immunized.
+Very rarely, your doctor may suggest not getting a vaccine according to schedule.
 For example, you may need to wait when your child has:

 • A history of serious allergic reaction to a vaccine.